mgelvoleo/blog/content/ansible/ansible-101-getting-started.md

 ---
-title: "Getting Started with Ansible"
+title: Getting Started with Ansible
-date: 2023-10-01
+date: 2025-03-05
-categories: ["Ansible"]
+categories:
+  - Ansible
-tags: ["automation", "ansible", "devops"]
+tags:
+  - automation
+  - ansible
+  - devops
 ---

-# Getting Started with Ansible

 Ansible is a powerful automation tool that simplifies the management of systems and applications.
 This guide will help you get started with Ansible, covering installation, basic concepts, and your first playbook.